-Plaintiff(s) Case No.

-VS. CERTIFICATE OF ALT DISPUTE RESOLUTION
+CERTIFICATE OF ALTERNATIVE DISPUTE RESOLUTION

 Defendant(s)

-PURSUAN' Г ТО Multnomah County SLF R 7.016:
+PURSUANT TO Multnomah County SLR 7.016:

-arbitration, i mediation, a judicial settlemen lution.
-The parties participate at they have complied with the rule by p nt conference, or some other form of ap ed in the following forms of dispute reso propriate
+The parties signed below certify that they have complied with the rule by participation in arbitration, mediation, a judicial settlement conference, or some other form of appropriate dispute resolution.
+The parties participated in the following forms of dispute resolution (check any that apply):

-Judicial Settlement Confere ence
+Judicial Settlement Conference

 Arbitration

 Mediation

 Other

-Signature es and Date of Signing
+Signatures and Date of Signing

 Party Date Party's Attorney Date

 Party Date Party's Attorney Date

 Party Date Party's Attorney Date

 Party Date Party's Attorney Date

 Party Date Party's Attorney Date

 Party Date Party's Attorney Date

 Party Date Party's Attorney Date

-Case No. vs. Plaintiff(s EX PARTE MOTION FOR SEVERANCE OF PARTY AND ABATEMENT Defendant $\overline{t(s)}$ A party in the ab ove case cannot proceed for the following reason: Bankruptcy; a cop by of the petition or notice of bankruptcy is attached Other: from the case (days/years) (not to exceed two years), and ties. of an ex parte ap pearance to opposing pa will comply with UTCR with SLR 5.025(3) regarding one judicial day's notice rties, that I will appear at Call as required by SLR 7.040 and give the court immediate notice of Date Signature Name Typed or Printed and OSB Number
+Case No. vs. Plaintiff(s) EX PARTE MOTION FOR SEVERANCE OF PARTY AND ABATEMENT Defendant(s) A party in the a bove ca ase cannot proceed for the following reason: Bankruptcy; a copy o f the petition or notice of bankruptcy is attached Other: es to sever from the case (Plaintiff/Defendant :) and abate the ca ase as t o said party for (days/years) (not to exceed two years), and continue the ca se as to the remaining parties 3.

+I certify to the court that I have complied with SLR 5.025(3) regarding one judicial day's notice of an ex parte appearance to opposing parties, that I will appear at Call as required by SLR 7.055(8)(A), and will comply with UTCR 7.040 and give the court immediate notice of resolution of this matter.

+Signature

+Name Typed or Printed and OSB Number

+Case No. vs. Plaintiff(s) ORDER RE: MOTION FOR S OF PARTY AND ABATEMEN Defendant(s) IT IS HEREBY O severed from this la pated as to said party for a periodof is hereby days/years (up to t wo years) from this orde er.

-Plaintiff(s) vs. Case NoORDER RE: MOTION FOR SEVERANCE OF PARTY AND ABATEMENT Defendant(s) IT IS HEREBY ORDERED that is hereby n shall be dismissed without prejudice as to such ing notice of intent to dismiss pursuant to ORCP the status of an active party by an order of judgment as to such party; and Dated Circuit Court Judge Name of Judge Typed or Printed
+IT IS FURTHER ORDERED that this action shall be dismissed without prejudice as to such party at the expiration of this order and following notice of intent to dismiss pursuant to ORCP 54B(3), unless the abated party is returned to the status of an active party by an order of reinstatement, or otherwise resolved by a final judgment as to such party; and IT IS FURTHER ORDERED that the case shall proceed as to the remaining and active parties.

+Dated

+Name of Judge Typed or Printed

 Plaintiff(s) Case No

 vs. EX PARTE MOTION FOR REINSTATEMENT

 Defendant(s)

-Plaintiff moves to reinstate this case, which as to defendant(s) (indicate) reason: was has been inactive since or \square All, for the following
+Plaintiff moves to reinstate this case, which was has been inactive since as to defendant(s) (indicate) or \Box All, for the following reason:

-☐ Abated for Bankruptcy
+□ Abated for Bankruptcy

-☐ Abated for Independent Arbitrati on
+Abated for Independent Arbitration

-☐ Inactive due to Appeal
+□ Inactive due to Appeal

-☐ Other:
+□ Other:

 Plaintiff requests days

-ex parte appearance to opposing parties, th rith SLR 5.025(3) regarding one judicial day's notice of an at I will appear at Call as required by SLR 7.055(8)(A), the court immediate notice of resolution of this
+I certify to the court that I have complied with SLR 5.025(3) regarding one judicial day's notice of an ex parte appearance to opposing parties, that I will appear at Call as required by SLR 7.055(8)(A), and will comply with UTCR 7.040 and give the court immediate notice of resolution of this matter.

-Date Signature of Attorney
+Signature of Attorney

-- Name Typed or Printed and OSB Number
+Name Typed or Printed and OSB Number